Posts

 Image

 Robert was 74 years old when a wagon struck him at eight o’clock in the morning on a winters day in January 1887.
 He died instantly.
-His wife would learn quickly of his death as his body was returned home immediately to Newtongrange, a mining village less than one mile from the colliery.
+His wife would learn quickly of his death as his body was returned home immediately to Newtongrange, a mining village less than half a mile from the colliery.
 Certainly a doctor was required to certify the cause of death, it being an accident.
 Two days later he was interred in the Newbattle Churchyard, now known as the Old Newbattle Cemetery.
 Scotland has a system called Register of Corrected Entries (RCE).
 Since 1855, all death certificates are issued following a declaration by a medical doctor.
 This is the system we have in Australia.
 The death must be registered within 8 days.
 If the registration is delayed by the need for an investigation, then it will often generate an RCE.
 RCE are also created about sudden and violent deaths for the same reason.
 As well, they are created for divorces, and any significant change about a birth as well.
-Often not mu
+Often not